 "We're here to add a little focus to the dreams of these students," Herrera said.

-Herrera and Martinelli teach an undergraduate course that focuses on the norms and values of university
+Herrera and Martinelli teach an undergraduate course that focuses on the norms and values of university life and how those values shape the college experience, particularly for students whose parents didn't graduate from a four-year college in the United States.

 As part of their fieldwork, Saint Mary's students will collect oral histories from the 65 St. Martin de Porres children participating in the project.
 They will also serve as guides and mentors, Herrera said.
 Many are first-generation college students themselves.